 Serum ferritin levels correlated negatively with IGF-I levels in the ME/CFS group.
 This correlation was stronger in women.

-The HPA axis function did not differ between the groups, according to similar serum FT4, cortisol, and ACTH levels, and ACTH/cortisol ratios.
+The HPA axis function did not differ between the groups, according to similar serum levels of FT4, cortisol, and ACTH, and ACTH/cortisol ratios.
 However, patients with long COVID and ME/CFS had higher serum TSH levels and lower FT4/TSH ratios than participants from the non-ME/CFS group.
-Also, in the ME/CFS group, serum GH levels were lower than in participants with no fatigue (0.22 ng/mL versus 0.37 ng/mL).
+Also, in the long COVID and ME/CFS group, serum GH levels were lower than in the no-fatigue group (0.22 ng/mL versus 0.37 ng/mL).

 Conclusion